uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Third-party incompatibilities caused by the Photocrati Resource Manager
 * Fixed:   Compatibility with the Flattr plugin
 * Fixed:   Compatibility with the Weaver II theme
-* Fixed:   Interface tweaks for WordPress 3.8
+* Fixed:   Gallery plugin interface tweaks for WordPress 3.8

 = V2.0.40 - 11.26.2013 =
 * NEW:     Added the ability to apply lightbox effects to non-NGG images
 * NEW:     Added NGG_HIDE_STRICT_ERRORS constant.
 Define and set to TRUE to hide strict errors
-* NEW:     Added NGG_IMPORT_ROOT constant.
+* NEW:     Added NEXTGEN_GALLERY_IMPORT_ROOT constant.
 Define and set to TRUE to browse from a custom directory
 * NEW:     Added NGG_DEBUG constant.
 Define and set to TRUE to display helpful messages for debugging
 * NEW:     Each custom table record will have an associated custom post record for expansion
-* NEW:     Display helpful error messages for image and photo upload issues
+* NEW:     Display helpful error messages when there's a problem uploading images and photos
 * NEW:     Add data-(src|thumbnail|image-id|title|description) attribute to gallery image anchors
-* NEW:     Variant support for photo gallery sources.
+* NEW:     Variant support for displayed gallery sources.
 Random images is limited to 5 variations
 * Fixed:   Excessive creation of transients for random galleries
-* Fixed:   Some issues interfering with photo and gallery uploads
+* Fixed:   Issues prohibiting the ability to upload images and photos
 * Fixed:   Compatibility with NextGEN Gallery Export Plugin for Adobe Lightroom (thanks Vladimir!)
-* Fixed:   Sorting photos in the Insert Gallery Window interface
+* Fixed:   Sorting in the Insert Gallery interface
 * Fixed:   HTML allowed in gallery/album descriptions
-* Fixed:   Requests for photo galleries within albums that have numeric names are broken
+* Fixed:   Requests for galleries within albums that have numeric names are broken
 * Fixed:   Call to a non-member function get() on WP_Query
-* Fixed:   Ability to sort by Image ID in the Insert Gallery Window
+* Fixed:   Ability to sort by Image ID in the Insert Gallery interface
 * Fixed:   Isolate the Insert Gallery Window from implicit third-party script inclusion
 * Fixed:   Check for the existance of thumbnails when generating urls, and if missing, generate new ones
 * Fixed:   Compatibility with NextGEN Facebook OpenGraph+ plugin
-* Fixed:   Various XML-RPC issues
+* Fixed:   Various XML-RPC issues in WordPress gallery plugin
-* Fixed:   Gallery widget stylesheet not included
+* Fixed:   Widgets stylesheet not included
 * Fixed:   Issue with color not being pre-selected when previewing Watermark
 * Fixed:   E_NOTICE emitted when cleaning up cached image files
-* Fixed:   E_NOTICE emitted when viewing gallery type settings
+* Fixed:   E_NOTICE emitted when viewing display type settings
 * Fixed:   Typo adjusting pcre.backtrack_limit for shortcodes
-* Fixed:   Content within the tabs of the Insert Gallery Window cut-off
+* Fixed:   Content within the tabs of the Insert Gallery interface cut-off
-* Fixed:   Routing problem which would cause conflicts with different gallery types on the same page
+* Fixed:   Routing problem which would cause conflicts with different display types on the same page
 * Fixed:   Broken Dynamic CSS links on GoDaddy
 * Fixed:   Ability to use HTML in gallery/album descriptions
 * Fixed:   Sub-album requests conflicting with paginated galleries on the same page